fieryhenry/BCSFE-Python/README.md

 1. Install python (If you haven't already) https://www.python.org/downloads/

-2. Enter the command: `python -m pip install battle-cats-save-editor` into cmd or another terminal to install the editor
+2. Enter the command: `python -m pip install -U battle-cats-save-editor` into cmd or another terminal to install the editor.
+If that doesn't work then use `py` instead of `python` in the command

 3. Connect your rooted device to your pc or start up your emulator

-4. Then enter the command: `python -m BCSFE_Python` to run the editor
+4. Then enter the command: `python -m BCSFE_Python` to run the editor.
+If that doesn't work then use `py` instead of `python` in the command

 5. Choose the option to `Get the save data from the game automatically using adb` and enter the game version that you are using.